 There are plenty of choices in the Investment Grade Bond - Short category, but where should you start your research?
 Well, one fund that might be worth investigating is Vanguard Short-Term Investor Growth Income Investor (VFSTX).
-VFSTX possesses a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+VFSTX bears a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

 We note that VFSTX is an Investment Grade Bond - Short option, which is an area loaded with different options.
 Investment Grade Bond - Short funds focus on the short end of the curve, generally with bonds that mature in less than two years.
 Fixed income instruments with this maturity level usually have low duration risk, while they also pay out small yields, at least when compared to their longer-dated peers.
 Additionally, the focus on investment grade will make funds here safer, but yields will be lower than in the junk bond category.